-- 9.1 The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
-Chairs of Governors should refer to this guidance if there is an allegation against the headteacher.
-This includes all cases that meet the harms threshold where a person is alleged to have: - behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+9.1 The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
+Chairs of Governors

+- behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.